shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 You may choose to automatically roll a 2 on this roll.

 If the result is 12 or less: Sergeant Furfoot finds you slacking off and reprimands you.
 “Get back to work, recruit!”.
+He slaps you with his sword.
+Reduce your health by 1.
 Gain a -2 penalty to your next roll on this page.

 If the result is 13 or more: You successfully hide from Sergeant Furfoot, who must still think you’re out on patrol.
 Gain a +2 bonus to your next roll on this page.